GlaIZier/algds/README.md

 # algds
-Realization of algorithms and data structures
+Implementation of algorithms and data structures